oskarth/experiments.oskarth.com/content/unix05.md

 ## Conclusion

-We have seen a very short overview of the file system, starting with where things are on disk, and then looking at the layers that make up the file system.
+We have seen a short overview of the file system, starting with where things are on disk, and then looking at the layers that make up the file system.

 This is the last explanatory post in this series.
 Next week we will look at testing the first of the original hypotheses given in